songlab-cal/bcr-allelic-inclusion/README.md

 We recommend using a GPU.
 Allelic inclusion models train on a GPU in a few minutes, and memory requirements are low.

+Training data for mouse models is not included on GitHub but is available on Zenodo at https://zenodo.org/records/13948324.

 Required Python packages and version used:
 - torch (2.2.1)
 - numpy (1.26.4)